ChangdeDu/changdedu.github.io/_pages/about.md

 # News
 - 05/2021: I was selected as one of the 2021 Global Top 100 Chinese Rising Stars in Artificial Intelligence

-- 11/2020: Our paper on "Doubly Semisupervised Multimodal Learning" got accepted to Information Fusion
+- 11/2020: Our paper on "Doubly Semi-supervised Multimodal Learning" got accepted to Information Fusion

 - 09/2020: Our paper on "Structured Neural Decoding" got accepted to IEEE TNNLS